- 7 teaspoons chili powder

 - Combine the first five ingredients; rub over brisket.
 Cut into eight pieces; place in a 5-qt. slow cooker.
 Combine the green pepper, onion, chili sauce, ketchup, barbecue sauce, brown sugar, vinegar, Worcestershire sauce and mustard; pour over meat.
 Cover and cook on high for 5-6 hours or until meat is tender.

 - Remove meat; cool slightly.
 Meanwhile, skim fat from cooking juices.
 Shred meat with two forks; return to slow cooker.
 Reduce heat to low.
 Stir in the beans.
 Cover and cook for 1 hour or until heated through.
+If desired, top with shredded cheddar cheese, chopped white onion and sliced jalapenos.
 Yield: 12 servings.

 "Excellent taste.
 I have made this several times with multiple requests for more"

 "My family loved this!
 I made a couple adjustments.
 The brisket was a little too pricey for our budget, so I decided to try it with 2 lbs. of ground beef.
 Also, I only used 4 teaspoons of chili powder so it wasn't so spicy for my little one.
 We all loved it!
 Next time I might try a beef roast and shred it in place of the brisket.
 Highly recommended!"